-The knobs were a Christmas gift from Jamie—I thought they were perfect for this piece.
-If it were in a playroom, abc blocks would be a perfect touch.
+If it were in a playroom, abc blocks would be a perfect touch as knobs.

-Look at how fabulous it is when it folds down.
+Look at how fabulous the kids art desk is when it folds down.

 It was a an easy project for the most part till I got to the doors, and even a lot of fun to see it all come together.

-Even more storage in the bottom of the armoire.
+Even more storage in the bottom of the armoire - kids art desk.

 Pretty, practical AND useful, don’t you think?
-Thank you Home and Family and Ken Wingard for the inspiration for this piece!
+Thank you Home and Family and Ken Wingard for the inspiration for this kids art desk!

 sharing here: That DIY Party